bkdredge/startup/README.md

 AWS Services also makes it possible to purchase a domain name for a cheap price.
 And I could get any subdomain as welL!
 This is wonderful! --> Route 53 on AWS, Domains -> Registered Domains, and then Hosted Zones

 Look for HTML/CSS/JavaScript things on the web to try new things!

+Caddy helps with web security.
+I can use sudo commands to do this!